PawanSekhon/PawanSekhonBookStore/PawanSekhonBookStore/README.txt

 It run successfully.
-added category  class into .Models project and added migration via console. added public class  into the category.cs
+added category  class into .Models project and added migration via console. added public class  into the category.cs added using statement in Category.cs re-run the add migration command in console.
+Delete migration and re run the command add migration . successfully got the migrations again.